Hidden Traps in Psychotherapy: Relational and Cultural Dynamics That Stall the Work

 Delivery: In Person (Lunch provided)

-Participants will learn to recognize how these patterns emerge in real time and how they contribute to stalled or superficial treatment.
-The training emphasizes the therapist’s role in maintaining structure, differentiation, and clinical direction, while supporting deeper engagement, complexity, and meaningful therapeutic change.
+Participants will examine how these dynamics emerge in real time and how they shape therapeutic process, clinical judgment, and the possibility of meaningful change.
+The training emphasizes the therapist’s role in maintaining differentiation, structure, and clinical direction while supporting deeper emotional engagement.

 Learning Objectives